fastapi/fastapi/docs/en/docs/tutorial/body-fields.md

 You can declare extra information in `Field`, `Query`, `Body`, etc. And it will be included in the generated JSON Schema.

+!!! warning
+    Extra keys passed to `Field` will also be present in the resulting OpenAPI schema for your application.
+    These keys may not necessarily be part of the OpenAPI specification, for example, `const` (which pydantic uses to signify a constant value for validation).
+    As OpenAPI expects custom fields to be prefixed with `x-<prefix>-`, various generic OpenAPI tools, for example [the OpenAPI validator](https://validator.swagger.io/), may not work with your generated schema.

 You will learn more about adding extra information later in the docs, when learning to declare examples.

 ## Recap